-As discussed above with respect to claim 1, it would have been obvious to a PHOSITA to combine/use the first tool of Allen to position the first and second engagement prongs of Allen into the first and second tool engagement indentations of the expandable spinal implant of Baynham in combination with McLuen, to insert the expandable spinal implant into the disk space between adjacent vertebrae and to use the second adjusting tool of Allen to pass through a cannula in a first tool to turn the adjusting screw to expand the implant of Baynham.
-EX1003 at ¶ 80.
+As discussed above with respect to claim 1, it would have been obvious to a PHOSITA to combine/use the first tool of Allen to position the first and second engagement prongs of Allen into the first and second tool engagement indentations of the expandable spinal implant of Chung in combination with McLuen to insert the expandable spinal implant into the disc space between adjacent vertebrae.
+Then, using the second adjusting tool of Allen to pass through a cannula in a first tool to turn the adjusting screw to expand the implant of Chung.
+EX1003 at ¶ 158.